 • Lowering of the GJAC flag marks the official closing of the Matches.
 Country flags remain up.

 Team photos will be taken with the team state flag during the practice round.
 The group photo and team captain photos will be taken prior to Opening Ceremonies.

 The GJAC provides First, Second and Third Place medals for all winning Team Members and Captains.
 In the event of a tie for 1st – 3rd place, ties will not be broken and duplicate medals are awarded (duplicates will be mailed).
 Additionally if there is a tie for 1st place, the second place medal will not be awarded.
 If there is a tie for 2nd place, the third place medal will not be awarded.

 Ties for 4th to 18th place will be broken by counting all four scores of the final round to determine team finish.

-The Team Captain of the winning team takes the trophy back to her state.
-She is responsible for having it engraved.
+The Team Captain of the winning team takes a commemorative plaque back to her state.

 Joan Teats Inspirational Team Award

 Begun in 2014, this award is a tribute to our founder, Joan Teats.
 She saw a need so many years ago, and made great forward strides to create the Girls Junior Americas Cup.
 The boys had one, so why not the girls???
 Since then, this event has grown into an elite college style tournament for young women.
 Each team member is awarded a charm with an inspirational word on it to wear.
 Inspiring words are: Leadership, Sportsmanship, Honesty, Respect and Friendship!
 Who will win this year?